-Pfizer Inc.'s RSVpreF bivalent vaccine candidate (PF-06928316) is based on the crystal structure of prefusion F, a key form of the viral fusion protein (F) that RSV uses to attack human cells.
-The vaccine candidate is composed of two preF proteins selected to optimize protection against RSV A and B. In addition, Pfizer engineered and tested numerous candidates and identified those that elicited a strong and stable immune response in pre-clinical evaluation, leading to the vaccine candidate Pfizer is evaluating in phase 3 clinical trials.
+Pfizer Inc.'s RSVpreF bivalent vaccine candidate (PF-06928316) is based on the crystal structure of prefusion F, a vital form of the viral fusion protein (F) that RSV uses to attack human cells.
+The vaccine candidate comprises two preF proteins selected to optimize protection against RSV A and B. In addition, Pfizer engineered and tested numerous candidates and identified those that elicited a strong and stable immune response in pre-clinical evaluation, leading to the vaccine candidate Pfizer is evaluating in phase 3 clinical trials.

 Pfizer's respiratory syncytial virus bivalent prefusion F subunit investigational vaccine candidate (RSVpreF) vaccine candidate builds on foundational basic science discoveries, including those made at the U.S. National Institutes of Health (NIH), which detailed the crystal structure of a key viral protein that RSV uses to attack human cells.